 We decided to write this complete guide, which breaks down the mechanics of TikTok and presents some strategies for promoting your music on the platform.
+Get your music heard by new fans and listeners today!

 To say that TikTok is just a platform for sharing short videos would be an oversimplification.
 The short video format in itself is nothing new.
-It can be found on Snapchat, Instagram, Facebook.
+It can be found on Snapchat, Instagram, and Facebook.
 TikTok isn’t even the first platform to put the format forward, Vine did it 7 years ago.
 So what makes TikTok so different from other platforms?

 To answer this question, we must circle back to the history of the platform.
 TikTok was first launched as an international version of Douyin, an application by ByteDance (a Chinese startup), in September 2017.
 Douyin is the equivalent of TikTok in the Chinese market, a country with its own regulations when dealing with technological matters.